 Once the government has determined the amount of property taxes that it needs to levy in a certain year to achieve funding, based on information from various taxing bodies, this information is used to help determine the aggregate tax rate you will face as a homeowner in your area.
 So, broadly speaking, the specific tax rate for your area is determined by the total tax base in a designated area, as compared to the amount of revenue that all of the relevant taxing bodies require.
 As the Tribune puts it, county clerks determine tax rates by weighing “how much they need, based on what they can get.”

 “Once tax rates for all taxing bodies in a county have been set, the County Clerk must add up the rates which apply to particular areas in the county.
 Different parts of the county are under jurisdiction of different combinations of taxing districts.
 The County Clerk divides the county into tax code areas, in which all property is subject to the jurisdiction of the same combination of taxing units and thus has the same combination of tax rates.
 Aggregate rates are computed for each code area.”

-There are laws and restrictions which limit how much tax rates can rise in a given year, so these rates do not tend to grow or shrink explosively.
+There are laws and restrictions which limit how much tax rates can rise in a given year, so these rates do not tend to grow or shrink dramatically.

 What You Pay Is Determined By Your Tax Rate, Assessed Value, EAV, and Exemptions

 At this point, your area has an aggregate tax rate.
 Now, to determine what you pay, this rate is put in play with some of the factors unique to you and your property.

 To start, there’s the market value of your home.
 Working on a regular schedule, county assessors use market trends and sales research to assign your home a fair market value, based on recent sales and the unique characteristics of your property (age, square footage, location, and so on).
 Depending on where you live, assessors take a percentage of this market value to determine your property’s assessed value.
 In Cook County, for instance, the assessment level is 10%, by county ordinance.